-Balaam was oblivious to what his donkey was doing in saving his life.
-God opened up the donkey's mouth to show Balaam how his heart was becoming full of greed, and the Lord would not allow His people to be cursed.
-If he was going to continue in his heart to give in to a spirit of greed, the Lord was ready to give His angel permission to cut off his head.
-Often, like Balaam, we go headlong into situations in ministry or work where there are unseen spiritual forces at work, and if we are not sensitive spiritually to God, demonic forces can influence us (Matthew 16:23).
+I know it is a weird passage of Scripture, but is it hard to believe that the creator of the universe can allow an animal to speak back to his master as he is hitting him?
+Balaam was oblivious to what his donkey was doing to save his life.
+God opened the donkey's mouth to show Balaam how his heart had become full of greed.
+The Lord would not allow His people to be cursed.
+If he continued to give in to a spirit of greed, the Lord was ready to give His angel permission to cut off his head.
+Often, like Balaam, we go headlong into situations in ministry or work where there are unseen spiritual forces at work.
+If we are not sensitive spiritually to God, demonic forces can influence us (Matthew 16:23).
 How merciful the Lord was to speak to Balaam through his donkey.
 Wouldn't you like to have been a fly on that wall watching the spectacle of Balaam having an angry conversation with his donkey!

-This story is another example of something happening in the unseen realm of which humans (Balaam) were completely unaware.
+This story is another example of something happening in the unseen realm humans (Balaam) were completely unaware of.
 It is interesting to note that the donkey was more aware of the invisible realm than Balaam was.
-I'm sure all of us who have a dog or a cat have noticed the animal looking around the room looking at something unseen by us.
-Animals have been known to sense a spiritual presence.
-It is possible that they are looking at angels that continually watch over us that are walking with the Lord.
+I'm sure all of us with a dog or cat have noticed the animal looking around the room at something not seen with the physical eye.
+Animals are known to sense a spiritual presence.
+They may be looking at angels that continually watch over us that walk with the Lord.

 The angel of the LORD encamps around those who fear him, and he delivers them (Psalm 34:7).

-Those of us who are born again of God's Spirit are told that God's incomparably great power is available for us to use under God's direction and guidance (Ephesians 1:17-19).
+Believers in Christ are told that God's incomparably great power is available for us to use under God's direction and guidance (Ephesians 1:17-19).
 Why do we not see more of God's power working in the people of God?
 The Book of James tells us, “You do not have, because you do not ask God” (James 4:2).
 God waits and longs for His church to move in more of His power.
-This need for is what Satan fears more than anything—the church walking in dependence on the Father through prayer.
+Satan fears God’s people walking in dependence on the Father through prayer more than anything.

-We need to have a heart that is sensitive to be moved and directed by God as we go about our daily lives.
-It is so easy to react to situations and beat our donkey rather than asking God as to what He is doing.
-We turn to blaming and shaming people instead of trying to understand if we are going through something of a spiritual nature.
-In these days where there are so much occult and demonic activity, we are to listen to the Father.
+We need to have a heart sensitive to the Holy Spirit to be moved and directed by Him as we go about our daily lives.
+It is so easy to react to situations and beat our donkey rather than asking God what He is doing.
+We turn to blaming and shaming people instead of understanding if we are going through something of a spiritual nature.
+These days, where there are so much occult and demonic activity, we must learn to listen to the Father.
 Jesus said, “Everyone who listens to the Father and learns from Him comes to me” (John 6:45).
-It is possible, even in our noisy world, to listen to what the Father says and learn from Him.
-When God speaks to our hearts, it always aligns with His word.
-Jesus was our model in all things.
+When God speaks to our hearts, it always aligns with His word, and Jesus was and is our model in all things.
 He said,

-Jesus modeled to us a life laid down to the Father, living in obedience to His will, and seeking to be a blessing to those around Him.
-That’s why He could say; “Anyone who has faith in me will do what I have been doing.
+The Lord modeled a life of obedience laid down to the Father and sought to bless those around Him.
+That’s why He could say, “Anyone who has faith in me will do what I have been doing.
 He will do even greater things than these, because I am going to the Father” (John 14:12).
-Our difficulty is in knowing and seeing what God is doing in us and around us.
-The more we can grow in our dependency on God and His Word and Spirit, the more we can overcome what the enemy is seeking to do in our lives, our families, and neighborhoods.
+Our difficulty is knowing and seeing what God is doing in us and around us.
+The more we can grow in our dependency on God’s Word and Holy Spirit, the more we can overcome what the enemy wants to do in our lives, families, and neighborhoods.

-The enemy's main tactics against us are deception and temptation to sin.
-We must choose the voice to which we will listen and obey, Satan’s or Christ’s.
-Our God has made it clear that we will have trouble and difficulty as we walk out our lives in spiritual warfare with an enemy that seeks to destroy us, but He has also reminded us that Satan is a defeated foe.
+The enemy's main tactics against us are fear, deception, manipulation, and temptation to sin.
+We must choose the voice we will listen to and obey, Satan's or Christ's.
+Jesus reminds us that Satan is a defeated foe.

 I have told you these things, so that in me you may have peace.
 In this world you will have trouble.
 But take heart!
 I have overcome the world (John 16:33).

 Where was Satan defeated?
-At the cross of Christ!
-What Satan thought was his most significant victory in taking Christ to the cross was his greatest defeat.
+At the Cross of Christ.
+What Satan thought was a victory was his most significant defeat.
 He who knew no sin became sin in our place (2 Corinthians 5:21).
-Christ’s substitutionary death on the cross was for us that we sinful human beings might become the righteousness of God (2 Corinthians 5:21).
-By our faith in Christ, we have entered into His victory over Satan.
+Christ’s substitutionary death on the Cross was for us that we sinful human beings might become the righteousness of God (2 Corinthians 5:21).
+We have entered into His victory over Satan by our faith in Christ.
 John the Apostle wrote, “The reason the Son of God appeared was to destroy the devil's work” (1 John 3:8).
 We who belong to Christ are no longer in bondage to Satan and sin.
-We are delivered and set free from servitude to dark spiritual forces that are unseen.
+We are delivered and set free from servitude to dark unseen spiritual forces.
 Paul the Apostle writes, “For he [God] has rescued us from the dominion of darkness and brought us into the kingdom of the Son he loves, in whom we have redemption, the forgiveness of sins” (Colossians 1:13).
-There is an unseen world that intersects with this world, but we that belong to Christ are no longer under Satan’s dominion—Christ has overcome him at the Cross.
+An unseen world intersects with this world, but we that belong to Christ are no longer under Satan’s dominion—Christ has overcome him at the Cross.
 What a triumph, what a Savior!
-“I am the Living One; I was dead, and behold I am alive for ever and ever!
+Jesus said, "I am the Living One; I was dead, and behold I am alive for ever and ever!
 And I hold the keys of death and Hades” (Revelation 1:18).
 Let that soak into your spirit!